Discussing the temp in templates.

 There is no shortage of free or paid contract template providers online for anyone seeking some form of agreement.
 The UK government even offers example templates for the Non-Disclosure Agreement and Assured shorthold tenancy agreement.
 However, working with a trustworthy contract template is not always the safest or most useful option for the unlawyered.
 Moreover there are situations when a trustworthy template won't be sutiable such as with the model assured shorthold tenancy agreement.
-When using online templates, you might find yourself tackling the three Ts: tailoring, tracking and terms.
+When using online templates and creating contracts on your own, you might find yourself tackling the three Ts: tailoring, tracking and terms.

 The first reason is that a template will inevitably require some form of tailoring to the specific situation it is being used for.
 For example, there are different types of tenancy agreements based on the duration, property and types of tenants and an NDA with a potential hire will require a different set of terms than with a potential customer.
 Choosing the wrong contract can result in not having the right protection or worse a vitiating factor.

 The second reason is that a configured template is only one step of the process.
 Contracts need to be signed which often requires coordination and tracking via email which can be painful for the coordinator.
 Centralised contract management systems can help but are often not suitable for the unlawyered since they are designed for larger organisations or in-house legal teams.